How to Set Up a Restaurant Bar

 Figure Out How Much Space You Have For a Restaurant Bar

-Ideally, there should be about two feet of space in between bar stools to accommodate patrons.
-It means if you want eight seats at the bar, you need an eight-foot bar.
+Ideally, two feet of space between bar stools is a good rule of thumb to accommodate patrons.
+So if you want eight seats at the bar, you'll need a twenty-four foot bar.

 Decide Where To Put The Restaurant Bar